MLZ is a cooperation between:

 TOPAS Scheme TOPAS Scheme

-TOPAS will be a thermal time of flight spectrometer featuring polarization analysis.
-It is optimized for high flux and good energy resolution.
+TOPAS will be a thermal time of flight spectrometer featuring polarisation analysis.
+It is optimised for high flux and good energy resolution.

-The chopper system consists of two Fermi choppers, which provide very short neutron pulses even for large neutron windows, which are a consequence of the elliptic neutron guide.
-We emphasize, that the Fermi choppers also provide high repetition rates up to 900 Hz.
-Such frequencies can be explored because of the high speed of thermal neutrons.
+The chopper system consists of two Fermi choppers, which provide very short neutron pulses even for a broad range of neutron wavelengths/ velocities due to the elliptic neutron guide.
+It’s worth noting that the Fermi choppers also provide high repetition rates of up to 900 Hz.
+Those are required to ensure monochromatic pulses of thermal, high-speed neutrons.
+An additional disk chopper removes neutrons contaminating the pulses with neutrons of unwanted velocities.

-• Investigation of limited size and reduced dimensionality effects on the dynamic in nanoparticles.
+• Investigation of limited size and reduced dimensionality effects on the dynamics in nanoparticles

-• Investigation of proton dynamics hydride materials for energy applications.
+• Investigation of proton dynamics in hydride materials for energy applications

-For many of the intended instrument applications polarization analysis will provide unique opportunities e.g. for the study of magnetic excitations or the separation of the spin incoherent scattering in hydrogen containing materials.
+For many of the intended instrument applications, polarisation analysis will provide unique opportunities, e.g. for the study of polarised magnetic excitations or the separation of the spin incoherent scattering in hydrogen containing materials.

 • Chopper Frequency range: 200 – 600 Hz

-• Neutron guide cross section in front of 2nd Fermi chopper: 23 x 44 mm2
+• Neutron guide cross-section in front of 2nd Fermi chopper: 23 × 44 mm2

 Experimental parameters